The Speakers

 Renato Renner is Professor in the Department of Physics at ETH Zürich and Head of the Institute for Theoretical Physics.
 His research explores the deep intersection of physical laws and information theory.
 He is widely known for foundational contributions to quantum information, including the development of rigorous frameworks that establish the security of quantum communication.
 Beyond applications, Renner’s work addresses profound conceptual questions at the heart of modern physics, shedding light on how physical reality is described by different observers and how principles of quantum information can inform our understanding of thermodynamics, gravity, and the black hole information paradox.

-Photo of Cliff Will
+Photo of Pedro Ferreira

 Image credits (From top to bottom):